mesosphere/dcos-docs-site/pages/services/dse/2.1.2-5.1.2/managing/index.md

 Make any configuration changes to this `options.json` file.

-If you installed this service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
+If you installed the service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
 You can instead use the `options.json` file that was used when installing the service.

 <strong>Note:</strong> You need to specify all configuration values in the `options.json` file when performing a configuration update.
 Any unspecified values will be reverted to the default values specified by the DC/OS service.
 See the "Recreating `options.json`" section below for information on recovering these values.